MomSweetMom/Semantic/02-RDF-Practical/Understand Data/README.md

 • A collection of names identified by a URI
 • Names belonging to a same namespace start with the same URI.

-Namespace associated with tag through prefix which declare the namespace
+Namespace associated with tag through prefix which declares the namespace

 ### Q4
 xmlns="&humans;#" is the way a name space is defined.
 In this case is a collection of humans